October – November, 2014

 Leaving Siem Reap

-To break up the journey to Phnom Penh, decided the next stop would be Battambang.
-Also wanted to experience a cooking class in a quieter city than Siem Reap, so decided on Battambang.
+We also wanted to indulge in a cooking class in a quieter city than Siem Reap, so decided on Battambang.
 Not only because the price is cheaper than Siem Reap, but I believe the course delivery would be more traditional and personal.

 The Siem Reap to Battambang Capitol Tour bus (USD$8) leaves at 09:30 – let’s hope so…